Videograf Productions: Police harassment, arrest and civil rights lawsuit

 On May 26, 2000 the Police Department's Bronx Vandal Squad unit executed a search warrant on Videograf Productions as they were prepping the release of their newest video titled Graf Core 2000.
 This police action and the confiscation of Videograf Productions entire videotape archive would delay Graf Core 2000 from being released for almost 4 years.
-A few months after the warrant was executed the Bronx Vandal Squad arrested William Green and Carl Weston for blurring an image used in the video Graf Core 1.0.
-The official charge was hindering a criminal investigation.
-This charge was dropped by the judge the next day.
-Videograf Productions was able to enlist the help of the ACLU's Norman Siegel and later Earl Ward to represent them in a civil rights lawsuit against the City of New York.
-Carl Weston went to the Bronx Vandal Squad headquarters a few months after the first search warrant in an attempt to get an on camera interview with anyone from the Vandal Squad, Carl Weston ended up running into officer Joseph "Joe Blow" Rivera, the interview didn't go very well.
-The very next day after the failed interview, the Bronx Vandal Squad executed a second search warrant, Carl Weston feels this was largely an act of revenge for videotaping Joseph "Joe Blow" Rivera face.
-Four years later the city settled out of court with Videograf Productions.
+A few months after the warrant was executed, the Bronx Vandal Squad arrested William Green and Weston for blurring an image used in the video Graf Core 1.0.
+The official charge was hindering a criminal investigation, but it was dropped by the judge the next day.

+Videograf Productions hired ACLU's Norman Siegel and later Earl Ward to represent them in a civil rights lawsuit against the City of New York.
+Weston went to the Bronx Vandal Squad headquarters a few months after the first search warrant in an attempt to get an on camera interview with anyone from the Vandal Squad.
+Weston attempted to interview officer Joseph "Joe Blow" Rivera, but the interview was allegedly unsuccessful. didn't go very well.
+The day after the interview attempt, the Bronx Vandal Squad executed a second search warrant.
+Weston stated that he felt the second warrant was retaliation for videotaping Joseph "Joe Blow" Rivera's face.
+Four years later, the city settled out of court with Videograf Productions.